Michigan GED or HiSET Requirements

-After you pass the test, the State of Michigan will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Michigan will award you a certificate showing you have achieved the same level of knowledge as a high school graduate.